Tecnocrat/CodeBot/README.md

-# **CodeBot Project**
+# CodeBot

-## **Overview**
+## Overview
-CodeBot is an AI-driven system designed to automate code analysis, mutation, and optimization.
-By leveraging genetic algorithms, recursive chaos generation, and external AI engines, CodeBot iteratively improves its own codebase.
-The system evolves through self-improvement, combining structured knowledge bases with emergent behaviors from experimental code.
+CodeBot is now fully web-based.
+The terminal UI has been removed, and all interactions are handled through the web UI.

 ---